ettoreciarcia/personal-website-hugo/content/posts/01-IaC-and-pipeline-my-personal-website.md

 In this article we will cover the following topics:

-1. Setup the infrastructrue of our website using Terraform, Terraform Cluod and Git Hub Actions
+1. Setup the infrastructrue of our website using Terraform, Terraform Cloud and Git Hub Actions
-1. Create a repository for our website using HUGO
-2. Create a CI/CD pipeline for our website using Git Hub Actions
+2. Setup our website using HUGO and configuring Git Hub Actions for CI/CD

 #### Prerequisites